-Lastly, a visit to Lake Champlain wouldn't be complete without a stop at its famous historic sites.
-Some of the most significant battles of the Revolutionary War took place along the lake— the forts of Ticonderoga and Crown Point were both regional strongholds.
-Artillery and war-era relics still reside in some of the area's museums.
-And every summer, treasure hunters and explorers plunge into the depths of Lake Champlain, scuba diving for artifacts leftover from the revolution.
+A visit to the Lake Champlain Region wouldn't be complete without a stop at one or more of the famous historic sites that dot the landscape.
+Some of the most significant battles of the Revolutionary War took place along the lake at the Forts of Ticonderoga and Crown Point, of which both were regional strongholds.
+Artillery and war-era relics still reside in local museums and history comes to life with vibrant attention to detail and fun.
+Winter means exploring snowy trails and warming up with local holiday festivals!